biosustain/THG/generate_figures/README.md

 # Generate figures

-This repository is a python module to combines information from GEMs SBML files and the reports generated in "compare_models" to generate figures.
+The generate figures repository is a python module to combines information from GEMs SBML files and the reports generated in "compare_models" to generate figures.

 ```generate_figures.py``` is the main script and will use the following modules when run:
 - functions_create_figure.py